ErnestOsas/CruiseBoXx/README.md

 #CruiseBoXx

-A front-end design of CruiseBoXx a website where fun places are discovered
+A front-end design with HTML & CSS of CruiseBoXx a website where fun places are discovered